ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 > ## Test `normalize_v2`
 >
-> Write a test using the Google Tests tools described in previous chapters to check that `normalize` behaves as it should.
+> Write a test using the Google Tests tools described in previous chapters to check that `normalize_v2`, as defined above, behaves as it should.
 >
 > > ## Solution
 > >